mvanbrab/comunica-test-knows/README.md

 ## Current observations (see also index.log)

-- Runs without errors, but with big memory usage
+- Runs without errors, but with big memory usage (up to 1500 MB)
+- Runs slow (over 2000 seconds to fetch all KNoWS data)
 - Takes 4 minutes after final log message ("Ending app...") and node termination